localstack/docs/content/en/references/localstack-cli-manual.md

 ### `ssh`

-The `ssh` command is used to connect to the obtain a shell in the running LocalStack container.
+The `ssh` command is used to obtain a shell in the running LocalStack container.

 {{< command >}}
 $ localstack ssh [OPTIONS]